550tealeaves/D3-fundamentals/Week-7-Drawing-Data/Week-7-HW/Readme.md

 - Wanted to draw a line that pointed to the line peak but was unsuccessful

 ### Chart
-Graph shows the total minutes played (green) and total points scored (burgundy) for the #1 NBA draft picks, from 1990-2021.
+Graph shows the total minutes played (green) and total points scored (blue) for the #1 NBA draft picks, from 1990-2021.
 Lebron James, drafted in 2003, leads in both categories at 51,563 minutes & 36,559 points scored, respectively.

 ![Number 1 NBA pick stats](NBA-stats.jpg)